Welcome to

 New Students

 New incoming students are provided instructions for attending registration advising during new student orientation.
 Please register for UT Orientation after accepting your offer of admission.
-All undergraduate students majoring in biomedical engineering are required to have a laptop.
-Ensure your laptop is compliant.

 Current Students

 All current BME students must receive academic advising every semester.
-During registration periods—typically in March and October—we communicate required advising procedures to students by email and in the BME Student Canvas site.
-Current students can also find useful information via ENGR Direct.
+During registration periods—typically in March and October—we communicate required advising procedures to students by email and on the BME Student Canvas site.

 Contact Us